department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/prestabilization.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you recently ended your active military service and both of the below descriptions of your situation are true.
+You may be able to get disability benefits if you recently ended your active military service and your situation meets both of the descriptions listed below.

 **Both of these must be true:**
 - You have a severe service-connected disability that is unstable (meaning an illness or injury that will change or hasn’t yet been fully treated), **and**